open-horizon/examples/edge/evtstreams/sdr2evtstreams/README.md

 # Horizon SDR To IBM Event Streams Service

-This is a simple example of using and creating a Horizon edge service.
+This example illustrates a more realistic Horizon edge service by including additional aspects of typical edge services.

 - [Preconditions for Using the SDR To IBM Event Streams Example Edge Service](#preconditions)